michaelquigley/capsule/README.md

 `capsule` provides solutions for _content authors_ to compose, curate, and publish collections of structured content as coherent publications. `capsule` has a specific focus on the indie web, and independent, non-platform publications.

-`capsule` provides a programming framework, which allows _software developers_ to create and extend solutions in an organized, uniform manner with good encapsulation properties. `capsule` is implemented in clean, modern, idiomatic golang.
+`capsule` provides a programming framework, which allows _software developers_ to create and extend solutions in an organized, uniform manner with beneficial properties. `capsule` is implemented in clean, modern, idiomatic golang.

 `capsule` is intended to be format agnostic.
 Use the same content collection to publish into a multiplicity of formats.

-Use `capsule` when you need structure around your content workflow, but don't want a heavyweight content management system, and when a static site generator alone isn't quite enough.
+Use `capsule` when you want structure around your content workflow, but don't want a heavyweight content management system.
+Use `capsule` when a static site generator alone isn't quite enough.

 ## Capsules

 In the `capsule` universe, we refer to a single "content repository" as a _capsule_.
 At this time, the concept of a capsule is more or less aligned with a single "publication", but this decision is not necessarily important to the framework.

 The default content model included with `capsule` is a simple implementation built around a conventional filesystem tree.
-Filesystem primitives such as hierarchical directories, files, and file extensions are used along with `capsule`-specific conventions allowing content authors to encode semantic structure into their content.
+Filesystem primitives such as hierarchical directories, files, and file extensions are used along with `capsule`-specific conventions allowing content authors to encode semantic meaning into their content.

-The default filesystem-based capsule model will work on any reasonable computer system.
+The default filesystem-based capsule model is extremely lightweight, and will work on any reasonable computer system.
 Use a Raspberry Pi to manage your content workflow.

 ## Interfaces